MJ2695/DeepDOF-SE/README.md

 * **zernike_basis_150mm.mat**: contains the Zernike basis of the mask

 #### Dual network EDOF
 Uses a U-net for each fluorescence dye channel.
 Higher reconstruction quality.
 Training code to come soon.
+To use the code, change the file paths at the beginning of each file.
 Contains the following files:
 * **dualunet_reconstruct.py**: Reconstruct captured coded-blurred image after the network is trained and fine-tuned
 * **Network_c1.py**: 1 of the 2 U-net
 * **Network_c2.py**: 1 of the 2 U-net